GTM Playbook for Real Estate Brokerages in 2027

 Bottom Line

 A residential real estate brokerage in 2027 is won or lost on four numbers: agent count growth net of attrition, company dollar per side, cap-achiever retention rate, and ancillary revenue per side.
-The owner who runs Follow Up Boss with a 5-minute ISA SLA, defends company dollar with a cap-plus-revshare model, diversifies past 40% Zillow dependency, and stands up a RESPA-compliant mortgage/title JV clears $400K-$900K EBITDA on $8M GCI at 25 agents — and scales linearly to $1.5M-$2.5M at 50 agents because rent and staff are fixed.
+The owner who runs Follow Up Boss with a 5-minute ISA SLA, defends company dollar with a cap-plus-revshare model, diversifies past 40% Zillow dependency, and stands up a RESPA-compliant mortgage/title JV clears $400K-$900K EBITDA on $8M GCI at 25 agents — and scales toward $1.5M-$2.5M at 50 agents because rent and staff are fixed.
+The owner who treats the brokerage as a headcount-only game, without instrumenting attribution, retention, and ancillary revenue, loses 3-5 capped agents per year to eXp and watches EBITDA evaporate by 2028.

 Sources